Roonil03/secondYearCodes/OOPs/Lab2/README.md

 	Enter first number, operator, second number: 10 / 3
 	Answer = 3.333333
 	Do another (y/n)? n

 # Additional exercises
 1. Write a Java program to find the result of the following expressions for various values of a & b:

 	a. (a << 2) + (b >> 2)

 	b. (b > 0)

 	c. (a + b * 100) / 10

 	d. a & b

 2. Write a Java program to find largest and smallest among 3 numbers using ternary operator.

 3. Write a Java program to execute the following statements.
-Observe and analyze the outputs
+Observe and analyze the outputs:

 a. 	boolean x =true;
 	int y = x;

 b.  	boolean x =true;
 	int y =(int)x;